3DCoded/Happy-Hare/MMU-Calibration-TypeB.md

 #### Purpose
 In this step you are simply ensuring that when the gear stepper is told to drive 100mm of filament it really does move 100mm.
 It is akin to what you did when you set up your extruder rotational distance although in this case no Klipper restart is necessary!
 We single out gate 0 to make it the reference gate.
 Although it is necessary for each gate to be calibrated some MMU designs will allow Happy Hare to automatically calibrate the rest over time so gate 0 is singled out as a step the user must undertake.
 If this step is not complete you will see this message:

   > Use MMU_CALIBRATE_GEAR (with gate 0 selected) to calibrate gear rotation_distance on gate: 0

-                            msg += "\nUse MMU_CALIBRATE_GEAR (with gate selected) or MMU_CALIBRATE_GATES GATE=xx"
-                            msg += " to calibrate gear rotation_distance on gates: %s" % ",".join(map(str, uncalibrated))
-                        else:
-                            msg += "\nUse MMU_CALIBRATE_GEAR (with gate selected)" msg += " to calibrate gear rotation_distance on gates: %s" % ",".join(map(str, uncalibrated))

 #### Result
 After calibration the calibrated rotation distance will be persisted to `mmu_vars.cfg` in a line similar to (length of array will match the number of gates you have):

   > mmu_gear_rotation_distances: 22.56783, 22.56783, 22.56783, 22.56783

-Select gate #0 (you can use `MMU_SELECT GATE=0` if you have finished the selector calibration above) and put some filament through the gate so that it pokes out just past the selector exit.
-Run the following to ensure the filament is gripped if your MMU needs to actuate a servo to grip filament:
+#### Procedure
+Select gate #0:

+  > MMU_SELECT GATE=0

+Now you need to get some filament to a point you want to use for measurement.
+This will be the point at which the filament emerges from the MMU.
+If the design has an embedded combiner/splitter (like Box Turtle) then it will be the exit of the MMU (likely Turtle Neck).
+If the design has separate bowden tubes then it will be that specific exit.

+Load the gate and use this command repeatedly to advance the filament so it is visible:

-  > MMU_SERVO POS=down
+  > MMU_TEST_MOVE MOVE=50

-Next remove the bowden tube and cut the filament flush with the ECAS connector at the output of the MMU (e.g the encoder on the ERCF design).
-Run this command to attemp to move 100mm of filament:
+Next remove the bowden tube and cut the filament flush with the ECAS connector at the output of the MMU (as determined above).
+Then run this command to attempt to move exactly 100mm of filament:

   > MMU_TEST_MOVE MOVE=100

 Get out your ruler and very carefully measure the length of the emited filament.
-Hold your ruler up to the bowden and gently pull the filament straight to get an accurate measurement.
+Hold your ruler up to the ECAS and gently pull the filament straight to get an accurate measurement.
 Next run this specifying your actual measured value (102.5 used in this example):

   > MMU_CALIBRATE_GEAR MEASURED=102.5